 Wild Utah Project offers unique hands-on experiences to volunteers and interns involving the gathering and application of wildlife research data.
 We engage citizens in the field to collect and fill data gaps for species and associated habitats, as well as to support wildlife science and policy programs in contribution to positive outcomes for wildlife and habitat management.
 We also engage students at various levels of education and adult learners of all ages.
 We arrange field trips for high school environmental studies programs, which assist in data collection for our ongoing research efforts.
 We offer work to college interns, which provides course credits and research support for thesis projects.
 Wild Utah Project Internships for recent graduates allow for real world experience on meaningful actions for wildlife and the environment as interns begin their careers in science and/or management fields.

-CITIZEN SCIENCE FIELD TRIPS - 2017 FIELD SEASON
+CITIZEN SCIENCE - 2018 FIELD SEASON

 (LAST CITIZEN SCIENCE OPPORTUNITY FOR 2018!)
 Earlier this summer we helped Utah Division of Wildlife Resources and Trout Unlimited conduct 'pre Beaver Dam Analogue' assessments to determine the current state of ecological function of East Canyon Creek, a tributary to the Weber River.
 Now it's time to go back to build the BDAs, and we need Citizen volunteer power for this (and next year too, as we return to collect the "post BDA" ecological data).
 Click button below to register!